VivekNeer/first-stylized-website/README.md

 # first-stylized-website
-Creating my own website from scratch
+Creating a website on my own from scratch given to me as a project by TheOdinProject with the knowledge that has been taught to me by TOP